 Home visits are available – please contact us for details!

 Ear Wax Irrigation

-Nowadays it can be difficult to get ear wax removed at the doctor’s surgery.
-We can usually see you at short notice and are normally able to remove ear wax in one visit without any pre-treatment of the wax, although the softer it is the better.
+Nowadays, it can be challenging to get ear wax removed at a doctor’s surgery.
+We can usually see you at short notice and can generally remove ear wax in one visit without any pre-treatment of the wax, although the softer it is, the better.

-The treatment is not suitable for anyone who has a perforation in the ear drum.
+The treatment is not suitable for anyone with a perforation in the eardrum.
 It is not advisable to introduce water into the middle ear as it may become lodged and result in an infection.
-Otherwise it is suitable for most people and many like it because it completely washes away all traces of ear wax.
+Otherwise, it is suitable for most people and many like it because it thoroughly washes away all traces of ear wax.

 - Previous ear surgery

 - Contra-advice from your GP

 The irrigation water is warmed to body temperature for comfort.
 Using a controlled pressurised water flow, we gently remove the build-up of ear wax.
 The ear wax is softened, broken up and washed out of the ear.
 While we irrigate your ear, we will gently pull your ear at different angles to ensure the water has full access to your ear canal.

 The best thing you can do for your ears is leave them alone, they are meant to be self-cleaning, but some people need a bit of help now and then.
 Ear wax is produced naturally and is seldom a problem since it works its way naturally out of the ear.

 The regular use of cotton buds or other blunt objects inserted into the ear may cause ear wax to become impacted and moved further down inside your ear canal, which may increase any discomfort and pain you have and even damage your eardrum.
 The natural process of wax leaving your ear is often helped by the softening action of water when showering or bathing.
 However, when too much wax builds up in the ear, it can sometimes cause pain or irritation and, if left untreated, may block the ears, causing hearing loss and other complications.